google-marketing-solutions/madpmax/README.md

         **Important**: Make sure to use the **Client ID** and **Client Secret** generated in step 4 for [pmax-api] to generate the tokens.

-5. ### Terraform Deployment
+6. ### Terraform Deployment

     1. Open the cloud project where you want to deploy the solution and open the [Cloud Editor](https://shell.cloud.google.com/?show=ide%2Cterminal).
+Make sure to select the project where you want to deploy the solution using `gcloud config set project [PROJECT_ID]`
     2. Create a cookie for the Git client to use by visiting <https://professional-services.googlesource.com/new-password> and following the instructions.
     3. In the terminal, run